kubernetes/k8s.io/audit/README.md

 ## Status

 WIP.
 Members of k8s-infra-gcp-auditors should be able to run this script to submit an audit PR.
-Note this is an Audit of current configuration, not a requset for change.
+Note this is an Audit of current configuration, not a request for change.

 ## How to become an auditor